ruby/ruby/doc/yjit/yjit.md

 - `--yjit-call-threshold=N`: number of calls after which YJIT begins to compile a function (default 30)
 - `--yjit-cold-threshold=N`: number of global calls after which an ISEQ is considered cold and not compiled, lower values mean less code is compiled (default 200000)
-- `--yjit-exec-mem-size=N`: size of the executable memory block to allocate, in MiB (default 64 MiB in Ruby 3.2, 128 MiB in Ruby 3.3+)
+- `--yjit-exec-mem-size=N`: size of the executable memory block to allocate, in MiB (default 64 MiB)
 - `--yjit-stats`: print statistics after the execution of a program (incurs a run-time cost)
 - `--yjit-stats=quiet`: gather statistics while running a program but don't print them.
 Stats are accessible through `RubyVM::YJIT.runtime_stats`. (incurs a run-time cost)
 - `--yjit-trace-exits`: produce a Marshal dump of backtraces from specific exits.
 Automatically enables `--yjit-stats`